kosukess/AIC/README.md

 # Drawing tool by hand gestures
 The project made by `Team A : KEIO University Project by KEIO University (KEIO AIC) x NVIDIA collaboration`<br>
 We implemented a drawing tool by hand gestures.
-We use TRT Pose Hand to detect hand poses. <br>
-The project includes
-- drawing tool which runs in your PC connecting your Jetson nano
+In this application, Jetson estimates hand poses, then classifies hand gestures from the hand poses.
+We use [TRT Pose Hand](https://github.com/NVIDIA-AI-IOT/trt_pose_hand) to estimate hand poses.
+TRT Pose Hand is a deep learning model of hand pose estimation which can work at 15 ~ 20 FPS on Jetson Nano 2GB model.
+To classify hand gestures we use a SVM model which is the same codes as TRT Pose Hand.
+However, to classify more precisely we train the SVM model from scratch.
+We use 6000 images (1200 images for each 5 classes) for train dataset.
+The model was able to classify hand poses with 95% accuracy in our environment.
+Lastly, we use KLT feature tracker to draw smoother lines.
+TRT Pose Hand estimates hand poses from an image not a movie.
+That's why it sometimes drew angular lines because it didn't consider the relation between the previous image and the current image.
+KLT feature tracker, which is one of the image processing technology, can find points in the current image corresponding to the points in the previous image.

 ## Working Example
 <center>